Skip to main content

 driftless context add architecture-decisions --file docs/decisions/auth.md

-Discipline: 5-40 components per topic is healthy.
-Less than 5 means you are fragmenting.
+Discipline: 5-40 matched files per topic is healthy.
+Fewer than 5 means you’re fragmenting.
 More than 100 is a catch-all trap that nobody will maintain.
-If a topic covers too much, split it.
-If it covers too little, merge it.
+If a topic covers too much, split it; if it covers too little, merge it.
 Remove anchors when they no longer make sense:

 driftless context update auth-flow --remove-pattern "src/old-auth/**"